Inserting LaTEX mathematical formulae

 Important note: using this method naturally requires familiarity with the formula syntax of TEX.
 A syntax which is not exactly straightforward...
 [1]

 It is important to understand that in SPIP, only formulae can be converted.
-It is out of the question, in particular, to use any of the macro functions of TEX to affect the presentation of the page document.
-What is simply provided here is a tool that permits you to integrate mathematical formulae within the SPIP code as is normally performed for other SPIP objects.
+It is out of the question, in particular, to use any of the macro functions of TEX to create the layout of the document.
+What is simply provided here is a tool that allows you to insert mathematical formulae within the SPIP code as is normally performed for other SPIP objects.

 SPIP-specific syntax